 Employment

-Those with the right training from an academy institution may meet the other licensing requirements below before securing employment as aircraft mechanics in Connecticut.
+Those with the right training from an academic institution may meet the other licensing requirements below before securing employment as aircraft mechanics in Connecticut.
 By acquiring the Inspection Authorized credentials, they may also be able to start their maintenance facilities.

 Explore trades with similar paths: